Pentatonic Scale Guitar Lesson

 Practicing Pentatonic Scales

 Memorize those 5 shapes and practice starting from the root notes, meaning, start and end on the root regardless of which string you’re on.
 My students have had the best results this way because they are forced to think about where the Major or Minor roots are located within each shape.
 Use alternate picking and when you’re ready, a metronome.
+Incorporate these shapes into your daily guitar practice routine.

 Here is an example using shape #2 off of the E Minor root on the 2nd fret D string: